When Priorities Make an Unexpected Shift in Your Life

 I spent a lot of time on the phone while Mom was in rehab.
 I knew she was safe where she was and if I pushed hard enough, could get some updates from the staff.
 The missing piece was when she was going to be released and when I got to talk to someone there, no one seemed to express any sense of any urgency or immediacy.
 I found out from my mom, around the end of April, that there was a plan in place to release her the next day!!

 From all accounts, she had improved dramatically, but was in no way ready to be back at the condo on her own.
-A frantic flurry of phone calls with mixed messages with no arrangements in place.
+A frantic flurry of phone calls to the rehab center with mixed messages with no arrangements in place.
 (I’m still furious about the lack of communication and how hard it was to get anything out of anybody over there.)

 Fortuitously, my mom found a card that had been left with her at some point.
 I called Stacey, the contact on the card whose work is all about finding appropriate and affordable housing for seniors based on income and need.
 She works fast and knows everybody, went to visit my mom, and like everyone else I spoke with, assured me there was no way it would be safe or sane for my mom to go back to her place alone.